 This Bank Guarantee normally backs an obligation of the tenderee to execute a contract if they are awarded a bid.

 To obtain Bank Guarantee or Payment Guarantee from Bronze Wing Trading L.L.C. please follow the below procedure:

 1. Buyer presents their trade deal requirement by submitting buy and sell agreement or proforma invoice.

 2. BWT will do due diligence on the trade transaction between importer/buyer & exporter/supplier and informs the concerned party if the BG application is approved or not.

 3. If approved, BWT will ask their client to submit further documents and payment being their BG charges.

-4. Upon receipt of documents and BG charges, BWT will proceed right away and will request their bank to establish and transmit the Bank Guarantee via authenticated swift MT-760 to the supplier’s bank.
+4. Upon receipt of documents and BG charges, BWT will proceed right away and will establish the Bank Guarantee their bank account with European Bank via authenticated swift MT-760 to the supplier’s bank.